Helping Your Child Cope With Worry

 “The kids in the playground are scary and something might happen in the playground, or people might laugh at me in the classroom if I get something wrong, and people won’t want to be friends with me and I’ll be alone and…” (And so on.)

-Many children believe their worries.
+Many children of all ages (and even adults) believe their worries.

-Instead, they should be taught that worries are mental events created by the brain.
-The brain loves to come up with worse-case scenarios, because the brain is designed for survival rather than happiness.
+The brain loves to come up with worst-case scenarios, because the brain is designed for survival rather than happiness.

-Thoughts trigger emotions , even if they are not true or the worry is not likely to happen.
+Thoughts trigger emotions, even if they are not true or the worry is not likely to happen.

 Teach your child to spend time observing their thoughts – or writing them down – like an interested bystander watching clouds passing.